The VBA Curve Tracer Project

 May 21st

 We fixed the calibration of the 200V maximum issue by eventually deciding to make a calibration resistor value depending on the Volt potmeter tolerance.
-The circuit was designed for a 100K value, but we found several specimens with only 90K, the minimum of the 10% tolerance.
-The 10% deviation of the potmeter value causes a 20% deviation of the maximum DUT voltage.
-We will now specify three resistor values for a -10%, 0% and +10% deviation, so users can easily calibrate the output to 200V.
+The circuit was designed for a 100K value, but we found several specimens with only 90K, the minimum of the +/-10% tolerance.
+The -10% deviation of the potmeter value causes a -20% deviation of the maximum DUT voltage.
+We will now inform the users of this situation so they can easily calibrate the output to 200V.
 The other two voltage ranges are heavily influenced by the 200V setting, so this was an important issue to fix.

 Having verified the DUT supply side, I switched my attention to the Step Generator circuits and ran into a problem.
 It turned out that we used a capacitor that should not be there.
 Removing that fixed the problem I was having.
-The Step Gen seems to work and a quick check showed that has all the functionality.
-Now on to the X-Y amplifier section.
-Both amps where not working.
+The Step Gen seems to work and a quick check showed that has the basic functionality.
+Now on to the X-Y amplifier section where I found that both amps where not working.
 The X-amp was fixed by correctly mounting a protection diode to the input, because it was reversed.
 The Y-amp took a bit longer to find.
 It turned out that Mark made a schematic error that also transpired to the layout.
 The new offset circuit that we designed was connected to the wrong input pin of the Opamp.
 Fixing that still did not produce the expected results, but I ran out of time.
 I suspected the polarity switching and send an e-mail to Mark.

 May 18th